 How to ride a more powerful motorcycle

 If your new to riding and want to start out on a more powerful motorbike, check out the article “can a beginner start on a 600cc motorcycle?” or “can a beginner start on a 1000cc motorcycle?”.
-Its definitely possible so give that article a read to help you decide.
+Its definitely possible so give these articles a read to help you decide.

 Build your way up

 The most solid and tried way to become a better rider is to start with a small 125cc or 250cc motorcycle.
 These bikes are much easier to control when new to riding, and will be much more forgiving than a more powerful bike.
-These smaller motorcycles will help build on the more basic and foundational riding techniques, letting the rider push closer to the bikes limits without being put in as much danger.
+These smaller motorcycles will help build on the more basic and foundational riding techniques, letting the rider eventually push closer to the bikes limits without being put in as much danger.
 A powerful motorcycle will easily hide flaws and weaknesses in riding skills, potentially giving false confidence in the riders actual abilities.
 This can lead to biting off more than the rider can chew, creating a dangerous situation like entering a corner too fast or braking too hard for the bike to handle.
 You will most likely learn and cement bad riding practices and behaviors if you learn to ride on a powerful motorcycle.

 The 5 key areas of a powerful motorcycle

 A powerful motorcycle will have a hard and fast acceleration, meaning if you go hard on the throttle, the bike will give a hard pulling sensation as it accelerates.
-If your not used to the feeling it can throw you off the bike, or feel like it’s going to leaving the rider hanging on for dear life.
+If you’re not used to the feeling it can throw you off the bike, or feel like you’re hanging on for dear life.
 This is something your body will get used too over time.
-Full throttle on some motorbikes, like most 1000cc motorcycles, can throw you off the bike or will at least power wheelie in first gear.
+Full throttle on a powerful motorcycle, like most 1000cc motorcycles, can throw you off the bike or will at least power wheelie in first gear.
 This can create a really dangerous situation for unaware riders.
 Definitely pay more attention to speed when riding a powerful motorcycle, the bikes nearly always going faster than you think!